erik-balfe/ai-console-agent/README.md

 ./dist/ai-console-agent "Your command here"
 ```

+Remember to use the double quotes around your command to avoid issues with special characters in you message.

 This executable includes all necessary dependencies and can be distributed as a standalone program.

 ### Release Process for Developers

+> **Note**: The automatic release process for this app via GitHub Actions is currently suspended due to critical errors in the build process of Bun.
+The executable produced by the GitHub Actions workflow contains a critical error that prevents the application from functioning correctly.
+As a result, only manual building is working at the moment.
+The release process described below is temporarily on hold until these issues are resolved.

 To create a new release: